 The implants will increase the size of the breast - they will not correct sagginess (ptosis) of the breasts.
 If you're looking to add volume and lift to your breasts, Dr. Majewski will likely recommend a breast lift (mastopexy), with or without implants depending on the size of your existing breast tissue.
-You can learn more about the differences between these two procedures in this article by the Plastic Surgery Channel.
+You can learn more about the differences between these two procedures in this article by the American Society of Plastic Surgeons.

 IS IT SAFE?

 This procedure is safe and FDA-approved.
 In the US, over 300,000 women undergo the procedure every year.
 It is the most common elective cosmetic surgery performed today in the US.